kubernetes/website/content/en/docs/concepts/cluster-administration/monitoring.md

 - RainbowMango
 content_template: templates/concept
 weight: 60
+aliases:
+- controller-metrics.md
 ---

 {{% capture overview %}}

 System component metrics can give a better look into what is happening inside them.
 Metrics are particularly useful for building dashboards and alerts.

-Metrics in Kubernetes control plane components are exposed in Prometheus text format.
+Metrics in Kubernetes control plane are emitted in [prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/) and are human readable.

 {{% /capture %}}